 If you are a student of recent history, you know that packaging subprime (aka high risk) mortgages into securities was part of the problem that caused our recession.
 The government has since passed various legislation and created the Consumer Finance Protection Bureau to help prevent abuse and avoid another recession.

-Wait.. seriously… my loan was sold.
+Wait.. seriously… my mortgage was sold.
 What are my rights?

 There are two components of your loan that may be owned:

 The Servicing Rights